What’s the Advantage of Blogging for Small Business Owners? – With Tips & Tricks

 1. Increase your organic website traffic.

-So, for one, the stats show that in 2025 83% of internet user still read blogs… and small businesses that blog experience 126% more lead growth and website traffic compared to those that don’t blog!
+And small businesses that blog experience 126% more lead growth and website traffic compared to those that don’t blog!

 Which is crazy right!?